John M. Burris: Life and career

 Burris served in the Delaware House of Representatives from 1977 to 1983.
-In 1978, he was elected by his fellow House Republicans to serves as the Delaware House Minority Leader.
+In 1978, he was elected by his fellow House Republicans to serve as the Delaware House Minority Leader.

+In 1984, Burris was the Republican party nominee for U.S Senate.

 In 2021, Burris was awarded the Gilman Bowl by Delaware's state government for his role in Delaware's economy.